 First off, you'll need a gua sha stone to practice the technique at home, as well as your favorite facial mist and oil to apply beforehand in order to create some slip for the stone.

 If you're ready to dive headfirst into the world of gua sha, Chiu recommended her professional-grade tool made of high-quality nephrite jade, which is known for its healing properties.

 If you're looking for a more budget-friendly way to try the trend, Chiu's brand also makes an introductory tool with a slightly more streamlined design.

-Plug also has a gua sha line of her own, offering a more traditional-shaped tool with a unique comb-shaped edge to invigorate the flat surfaces of the face.
+Plug also has a gua sha line of her own, offering a more traditional-shaped tool with a unique combed edge to invigorate the flat surfaces of the face.
 It's also available in a three-piece set including a facial oil and tonic that are designed specifically for gua sha.

 How do you perform gua sha?

-To put it incredibly simply, you begin by applying a facial mist and/or oil and then moving the stone in outward, upward motions while applying light to medium pressure.
+To put it incredibly simply, you begin by applying a facial mist and/or oil and then move the stone in outward, upward motions while applying light to medium pressure.
 It's important to keep the stone flat against your skin rather than using the pointed edges.

 A full gua sha routine begins with the neck, then moves on to the jaw, the under-eye area, the brow bone and ending with the forehead.
 Both Chiu and Plug recommend performing gua sha three times a week for around 15 minutes.